Bitterleaf soup – Ofe onugbu (as the Igbos like to call it) is very delicious and also comes third on my list of popular Nigerian soups.

 Yes, we made the ogbono soup video with bitter leaves.
-But the most popular of them all is the cocoa yam and bitter leaves and that is what you will find in the video below.
+But the most popular of them all is the cocoa yam and bitter leaves combination – what we have below.

-But of course you need to wash this leaf to remove at least ninety percent of the bitter taste, just so you don’t end up with a very bitter soup.
+But of course, you need to wash this leaf to remove at least ninety percent of the bitter taste, just so you don’t end up with a very bitter soup.

 Ingredients For making Bitterleaf Soup

 Maggi or knorr seasoning (3 cubes

 Ogiri (a product of castor seeds)(optional)